 Lastly, a number of college students also suffer from sleep disorders.
 According to a study by Gaultney (2010), 27% of students were at risk of suffering from at least one sleep disorder or sleep-related problem.
 Specifically, they were more likely to develop sleep apnea (4%), hypersomnia (4%), circadian rhythm sleep disorders (7%), restless legs disorder and periodic limb movement disorder (8%), and insomnia (12%).

-While people extol the habit of burning the midnight oil, it turns out that for college students, getting enough sleep is vital to academic success.
+While people extol the habit of burning midnight oil, it turns out that for college students, getting enough sleep is vital to academic success.
 In a sleep study by Lowry et al (2010), the quantity of sleep was shown to be significantly related to academic performance.
 According to the researchers, one’s grade point average (GPA) decreases as the average number of days per week that a student got less than five hours of sleep increases.
 The study also found that there was no correlation between GPA and the number of all-nighters that the student experienced in the past year and the number of days that the student slept for less than five hours in the past week.

 In a more recent study, researchers found that every night of the week that college students had trouble sleeping was associated with a drop of 0.02 points in their cumulative GPA.
 In addition, it increased the likelihood that the student will drop a course by 10%.
-First-year students in particular were 14% more likely to drop a class for every day of the week that they do not get enough sleep (Rapaport, 2018).
+First-year students in particular were 14% more likely to drop a class every day of the week because they do not get enough sleep (Rapaport, 2018).

 Another study that affirms the importance of sleep to college students was conducted by MIT professors.
 Using sleep data from students who wore Fitbit fitness trackers, Okano et al (2019) found that “both longer sleep duration and better sleep quality over the full month before a midterm were more associated with better test performance.”
 They call this “content-relevant sleep,” because the implication of their findings is that getting enough sleep at the time you learn the content is more important than getting the same kind of sleep the night before a quiz or assessment.
 With these findings, college students ought to rethink how to prepare for examinations.

 Having better overall mental health is also one of the benefits of getting enough sleep for students.
 In a study, Milojevich and Lukowski (2016) found that poorer sleep quality was linked to an increase in internalizing problems like aggression, intrusion, and rule-breaking.
 It was also linked to externalizing problems like anxiety, withdrawal, and somatic problems.
-In addition, they found that poor sleep quality was related to an increase in a host of other mental health issues, such as problems with antisocial personality, attention-deficit/hyperactivity, and depression.
+In addition, they found that poor sleep quality was related to an increase in a host of other mental health issues, such as problems with antisocial personality, attention deficit/hyperactivity, and depression.
 The data suggests that poor sleep quality is “broadly associated with reduced mental health in university students—even those with generally healthy sleep habits.”

 Moreover, in a study by Ramsey et al (2019) insufficient sleep leads to a 20% increase in developing mental health symptoms.
 For each night of insufficient sleep, loneliness increases by 19%, depressed mood by 21%, anxiety by 25%, and exhaustion by 29%.
 It is also linked to suicidal thoughts, increasing the desire to inflict self-harm by 25% and an increase in suicidal thinking by 28%.
 By getting enough sleep, college students position themselves to better deal with the causes of student stress.